Josespaul/rpi_fm_transmitter/README.md

 * -b bandwidth - Specifies the bandwidth in kHz, 100 by default
 * -r - Loops the playback

-After transmission has begun, simply tune an FM receiver to chosen frequency, you should hear the playback.
+After transmission has begun, simply tune an FM receiver to the chosen frequency, and you should hear the playback.
 ### Raspberry Pi 4
 On Raspberry Pi 4 other built-in hardware probably interfers somehow with this software making transmitting not possible on all standard FM broadcasting frequencies.
-In this case it is recommended to:
+In this case, it is recommended to:
-1. Compile executable with option to use GPIO21 instead of GPIO4 (PIN 40 on GPIO header):
+1. Compile the executable with the option to use GPIO21 instead of GPIO4 (PIN 40 on GPIO header):
 ```
 make GPIO21=1
 ```